 Drawer style: Exactly as the name suggests, this microwave slides out and installs below a countertop or wall oven.
 The height of this microwave may be a safer, more convenient option for all members of the family.

 Over-the-Range: Combining a microwave and range hood, this do-it-all appliance is an excellent choice for saving space and maximizing function.

-Wattage: Watts represent the power and cooking speed of your new microwave.
-This also impacts how quickly and evenly food cooks - the higher the wattage, the faster the cooking.
+Wattage: Watts represent the power of your new microwave.
+This impacts how quickly and evenly food cooks - the higher the wattage, the faster the cooking.

-Convection: Convection cooking uses a rear fan to circulate hot air on all sides of the dish, creating crusty baked goods and juicy meats.
+Convection: Convection cooking uses a fan to circulate hot air on all sides of the dish, creating delightful, evenly cooked dishes.
 It even offers a browning option to simulate the same cooking as a broiler.

 Sensors: Sensors adjust time and temperature as needed and automatically shut off power to prevent overcooking.
 Sensors measure emitted steam to determine when food is at an optimum temperature.

 Common Task Buttons: Shortcut keys help you choose the right time and temperature via preset cycles for popular foods and drinks, like popcorn, pizza and hot beverages.
 Some shortcuts allow you to add time to the cycle without stopping the oven, while other shortcuts include defrost and reheat options.
 Perhaps the most intriguing shortcut softens and melts, making it perfect for ice cream and chocolate.